 The impact of SCA: Shaking up Europe’s online economy

-Analyst firm 451 Research interviewed 500 businesses and 1,000 consumers and found that Europe's online economy risks losing €57 billion when Strong Customer Authentication goes into effect on 14 September.
+Analyst firm 451 Research interviewed 500 businesses and 1,000 consumers in April 2019 and found that Europe's online economy risks losing €57 billion when Strong Customer Authentication goes into effect.

 87% of businesses believe that SCA will increase the strategic importance of payments

 Businesses that have been proactively preparing for SCA can expect a reduction in fraud losses while differentiating their checkout experience from competitors.
 However, those that are not fully prepared by the deadline risk jeopardizing customer relationships and revenue while losing valuable resources they could be dedicating to their core business.

 Online businesses in Europe have yet to fully grasp the disruptive impact SCA will have on their customer experience but are racing against the clock to become compliant.